GreenChlorophyll/destroy-all/README.md

 # replaceall
-A script to replace all of a certain model in a game.
+A script to replace all of a certain model in a game, **you should run this script in the output.**